 Artificial intelligence (AI) is currently one of the hottest buzzwords in tech and with good reason.
-The last few years have seen several techniques that have previously been in the realm of science fiction slowly transform into reality.
+The last few years have seen several innovations and advancements that have previously been solely in the realm of science fiction slowly transform into reality.

 Master Deep Learning, Machine Learning, and other programming languages with Artificial Intelligence Engineer Master’s Program

 Artificial Intelligence is a method of making a computer, a computer-controlled robot, or a software think intelligently like the human mind.
 AI is accomplished by studying the patterns of the human brain and by analyzing the cognitive process.
 The outcome of these studies develops intelligent software and systems.

 Here’s a brief timeline of the past six decades of how AI evolved from its inception.